jyoti07hub/HTML-project/README.md

 # HTML-project
-This is my first HTML project using basics of CSS.
+This is my first HTML project using basics of CSS. <br>
+This is the first commit.